broadinstitute/gnomad-readviz/README.md

 Output a hail table that lists these sample ids for each variant.

 **Inputs**:
-- `gs://gnomad/metadata/genomes_v3.1/gnomad_v3.1_sample_qc_metadata.ht` - sample metadata used for filtering for samples that are release and have crams, and for sample sex.
+- `gs://gnomad/metadata/genomes_v3.1/gnomad_v3.1_sample_qc_metadata.ht` - sample metadata used for selecting samples that have crams available and are `release=True`.
+Also, it's used to get sample sex to determine which genotypes are `hemi`.
 - `gs://gnomad/raw/genomes/3.1/gnomad_v3.1_sparse_unsplit.repartitioned.mt` - matrix table with genotypes

 **Outputs**: